dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 You have to setup a bitcointip tip account in advance and put some funds into it.
 It then sends the specified amount of bitcoins from the sender's bitcointip account, to the receiver's bitcointip account.
 Supports lots of different currencies, which get converted to bitcoin automatically.

+Allows you to tip people for useful or awesome comments, in a very natural and low friction way:

 .. figure:: /static/images/reddit-bots-bitcointip-example.png

    BitcoinTip in action: Adam Savage gets tipped.
 Yes `that Adam Savage <http://en.wikipedia.org/wiki/Adam_Savage>`_.